ricardojosehlima/lemma_spacy_pt/README.md

 en

+17/11/2021: updated, reviewed and restructured.
+- corrections of numbers, verbs with enclisis, irregular verbs and other situations.
+- the substitutions to be applied on the lemmatization provided by Spacy appear in a separate file, that must also be downloaded in order for the import to work.

-Taking as starting point,the output of lemmatization provided by Spacy (works on versions 3.0 and 3.1), a set of rules was built to generate lemmas that are closer to the standard.
+Taking as starting point,the output of lemmatization provided by Spacy (works on versions 3.0, 3.1 and 3.2), a set of rules was built to generate lemmas that are closer to the standard.

-It is possible to test a sentence or to use a file.
-The result will appear on the terminal when a sentence is tested, otherwise a file with the results will be generated.
+It is possible to test using a file.
+The result will appear on a file with the results generated.

 As an example, take the sentence below: